HenrikBengtsson/ucsf-vpn/README.md

 * If you are using the Pulse Secure GUI (`ucsf-vpn start-gui`), use 'https://remote.ucsf.edu/pulse' as the URL when adding a new connection.
+* The Pulse Secure log is at $HOME/.pulse_secure/pulse/pulsesvc.log.

 Useful resources:
 * UCSF VPN information: